The Banned (EastEnders): Tessa Parker

+Eddie Hunter

-Eddie HunterEddie Hunter', played by Simon Henderson, is a flamboyantly dressed friend of Simon Wicks (Nick Berry) and he is first seen in Albert Square in June 1986.
+Eddie Hunter', played by Simon Henderson, is a flamboyantly dressed friend of Simon Wicks (Nick Berry) and he is first seen in Albert Square in June 1986.
 Eddie and Simon were part of a band, and before Simon came to Walford, he had borrowed money from loan sharks and was left owing them huge amounts of money that he couldn't pay back.
 Eddie was happy to leave Simon with the debt and disappeared to work as a redcoat in Clacton, so the band dissolved.
 However, when the debts are finally repaid, Simon decides to regroup and he contacts Eddie to rejoin the band.
 The reformed group, known as "The Banned", consist of Simon, Eddie, Kelvin Carpenter (Paul J. Medford), Sharon Watts (Letitia Dean), Ian Beale (Adam Woodyatt) and Harry Reynolds (Gareth Potter).
 Eddie is the lead guitarist.

 The Banned take part in a competition for a music contract, but Harry, who is a political activist, sabotages their performance and they end up being booed off stage.
 The Banned split up after this and Eddie disappears.
 Months later, Eddie attends Kelvin's eighteenth birthday party and tells Simon and Ian that Harry is managing a band in Twickenham.